serdeliverance/blog/_drafts/building-microservices-review.md

 # Intro

-# The audience of this book
+# Who is audience of this book?

 I think this book is a must read for any software developer, tech lead and architect involved in the delivery of value through the creation of software.
 It does not matter if you are working on a monolith or using microservices, this book gives you lot of insights based on the broad and real world experience the author has on this field.